Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Rigidity

 For the opposite direction let $Z$ be a defining surface for $f$; recall this means that $f$ sends $Z$ to $f(Z)$, and is rigid in the complement of $Z \cup f(Z)$.
 Up to enlarging $Z$ if necessary, we may assume that $Z$ has at least five boundary components.
 We now choose some finite set $\{f_i\}\subset \Bc_g$ as in the statement, and which furthermore satisfies that the $f_i$ all send $Z$ to itself, and that the group generated by the $f_i$ induces every possible permutation of the set of boundary components of $Z$.

 Seeking a contradiction, suppose that $f\notin \PMod_c(\Sigma_g)$.
 Then there exists a connected component of $\Sigma_g-Z$ whose image by $f$ is disjoint from itself.
 This implies that every defining surface of any $h \in \Bc_g$ as in the statement must be contained in $Z$.
 Furthermore, the permutation of the set of boundary components of $Z$ induced by $h$ must commute with every element of the conjugacy class of the (nontrivial) permutation induced by $f$.

-Now, if a permutation in a symmetric group on $k\ge 5$ elements commutes with every conjugate of a non-trivial permutation, then $\sigma$ is the trivial permutation.
-In particular, the permutation induced by $h$ is the trivial one, and $h \in \PMod_c(\Sigma_g)$.
-Hence $f$ belongs to the normalizer of $ \PMod_c(\Sigma_g)$ in $\Bc_g$, contradicting our assumption. \end{proof}
+Now, we claim that if a permutation $\sigma$ in the symmetric group on $k\ge 5$ elements commutes with every conjugate of a fixed nontrivial permutation $\sigma_0$, then $\sigma$ is the trivial permutation.
+Indeed, $\sigma$ commutes then with every element of the normal subgroup generated by $\sigma_0$; as $k\geq 5$ this normal subgroup contains the alternating group.
+Further, $\sigma$ cannot be even as the alternating group is center-free.
+It follows that $\sigma$ commutes with the even permutation $\tau\sigma$ and hence $\sigma$ commutes with $\tau$, for any transposition $\tau$.
+Then $\sigma$ is in the center of the symmetric group which is trivial.